Information for Cruise Passengers

 Geological wonders:

-Nearby Gros Morne National Park, a UNESCO World Heritage Site, showcases ancient mantle rocks from a continental collision millions of years ago.
-You can also see similar rocks in the Blow Me Down Mountains while sailing down Humber Arm.
+Nearby Gros Morne National Park, a UNESCO World Heritage Site, showcases ancient mantle rocks.
+You can also witness similar geology in the Cabox Geopark, a 25-minute drive and 1.3 miles (2 km) hike from the Port.

 Wildlife galore: